Dasharo/docs/docs/unified/novacustom/firmware-update.md

         ### Capsule Update via fwupd

+        Using fwupd is the recommended and simplest way to perform Dasharo firmware updates on supported devices.

         fwupd and Capsule Update are available starting with the following versions:

         | Generation | Version |